dimmyvi/tigress-general-requirements/draft-tigress-general-requirements.md

 When sharing digital secure credentials, there are several actors involved.
 This document will focus on sharing information between two digital wallets, directly or through an intermediary server.

-Digital credentials provide access to property owned and operated by 3-rd party companies, such as hotel or residential building owners.
-The companies that are providing the digital credential for consumption by a digital wallet are referred to as Provisioning Partners.
+Digital credentials provide access to property owned and operated by 3-rd party entities, such as hotel or residential building owners.
+The entity that is providing the digital credential for consumption by a digital wallet are referred to as Provisioning Partners.
 Provisioning Partner require to have control over digital credential issuance and life time management.
-Each digital wallet has a preexisting trust relationship between itself and the Provisioning Partner.
+Each digital wallet has a preexisting trust relationship between itself and the Provisioning Partner (authentication and authorization in order to access to API endpoints).

+Digital wallet is a combination of software and hardware in a smartphone device, there are two devices involved in credentail transfer process - Sender and Receiver.
+They are defined in terms of which one is a transfer initiator (Sender) and which device is eventually consuming transferred credentials (Receiver).
+Device roles can change based on the transfer direction - in some transfers a device can act as a Sender, in other - as a Receiver.

 The interface between the device and the Provisioning Partner can be proprietary or a part of published specifications.
 The sender wallet obtains provisioning information from the Provisioning Partner, then shares it to the recipient using a solution defined in Tigress WG.
 The recipient then takes that provisioning information and sends it to the Provisioning Partner to redeem for credential for consumption in a digital wallet.